Sidney Gulick: Biography

-After passage of the Immigration Act of 1924, which virtually halted immigration to the U.S. from countries seen as "undesirable", Gulick decided that the most productive way to encourage international understanding was through children.

-Gulick was instrumental in forming the "Committee on World Friendship Among Children".
+After passage of the Immigration Act of 1924, which virtually halted immigration to the U.S. from countries seen as "undesirable", Gulick served a key role in founding the Committee on World Friendship Among Children.
 In 1927, its first project was to organize the sending of American dolls to Japan for Hinamatsuri, an annual doll festival.
-This project had an overwhelming response from the American public, and altogether, 12,739 of these "American Blue-eyed Dolls" were sent to Japanese schools, each with an accompanying letter professing friendship.
+This project had a significant response from the American public, and altogether, 12,739 of these "American Blue-eyed Dolls" were sent to Japanese schools, each with an accompanying letter professing friendship.
 The Japanese later sent 58 dolls back to the United States – one for each state, plus more for states with larger populations.
 These Japanese friendship dolls were around three feet high, and were dressed in traditional Japanese clothing.
 They came with a trunk full of their belongings including equipment for the tea ceremony.
 After these dolls toured the United States, they went back to their state.
 During World War II, many of the dolls, especially the ones in Japan, were seen as the enemy and were burned or stabbed.
 Many people saved dolls by hiding them until the war was over.

 Gulick wrote many books about Japanese-American relations.

 He died in Boise, Idaho, on December 20, 1945.
 According to his grandson, Sidney Gulick III, "his ashes were entombed in three places: alongside his father's in Springfield, Massachusetts; in Boise, Idaho; and in Kobe."
 He had three sons, Luther Halsey Gulick (1892–1993) who developed theories of government policy, Leeds Gulick (1894–1975), and Sidney Lewis Gulick Jr. (1902–1988), and two daughters, Mrs. Leverett Davis and Mrs. John Barrow.
 His grandson mathematics professor Denny Gulick (Sidney Lewis Gulick III) has tried to revive the doll exchange project.